Jaeguins/Android-Sensor-Bridge/README.md

 # Android-Sensor-Bridge
-Bridge package between Unity &amp; Android for reading sensors
+Bridge package between Unity &amp; Android for reading sensors for private use.